-ENV 232 Site Assessment and Remediation ENV 110 or BIO 140 and BIO 140A
+ENV 232 Site Assessment and Remediation 2 3 0 3

 This course introduces the concepts and techniques utilized in the assessment and remediation of contaminated soils and groundwater.
 Emphasis is placed on hydrogeology, environmental sampling, and remediation practices.
 Upon completion, the student should be able to properly sample environmental media, demonstrate a knowledge of groundwater dynamics, and discuss various remediation approaches.